7 Laws of Social Media Marketing – To Ramp and Grow

 Publishing valuable, quality content will help you to build a secure and dependable quality group of followers who will share your content with their audiences on various platforms such as Twitter, Facebook, and LinkedIn.
 These are the type of relationships you should be working to build through your content because their sharing and discussion of your content will help you to open new entry points for search engines to find your content and brand in keyword searches.
 Such entry points are significant changes for growth because they offer hundreds, even thousands of more ways for users to discover you online.

 As you work to grow your audience, spend some time trying to discover the online influencers in your market who have precious audiences that are likely to be interested in your brand.
 Using your platforms to connect with these people can help you to build the right relationships needed to reach out and grow your audience.
 Getting on their radar as an authoritative, attractive source of useful information, will encourage them to share your content with their followers, which could ultimately put you and your business at the forefront of an entirely new audience.

 The Law of Value

-Spending all of your time on social media pushing your products and promoting your brand will eventually get old with your audience, and they will find a way to silence you.
+Spending all of your time on social media marketing, pushing your products and promoting your brand will eventually get old with your audience, and they will find a way to silence you.
 To grow a real and worthwhile connection with your users, you have to make sure that you are adding value to their online conversations.
 Instead of singularly focusing your efforts on conversions, consider spending more time on crafting good content and developing relationships with online influencers who can become powerful catalysts for word-of-mouth marketing promotions for your brand.

 Whether you are looking to scale your business by commanding organic search by adhering to our local SEO checklist or trying to drive paid acquisition through AdWords, social is integrating more and more into these organic and paid strategies.
 If you are looking for assistance in building your brands presence online, contact one of our digital experts today.